 - Be as clear in your paper as you can.
-Assume that your reader does not even know what utilitarianism is; start with explaining that.
-The expected length of the paper is 2-3 pages maximum (Times font, 12pt, double spaced, Letter paper, 1" margins). - (3) Finally, type in your journal and, if you wish, edit it.
+Assume that your reader does not even know what deontology is; start with explaining that.
+The expected length of the paper is 2-3 pages maximum (Times font, 12pt, double spaced, Letter paper, 1" margins).
+Remember to have a thesis and a title in your paper; the thesis should be stated in the first paragraph.
+(The best way to think about a thesis: what would someone who has never thought about deontology, learn about it by reading your paper? that's your thesis.) - (3) Finally, type in your journal and, if you wish, edit it.
 If you think some things in it are too personal, you can leave them out (mark it with ellipses in square brackets, like this: [...]).
 Otherwise, leave it relatively untouched.
 I will read the journals, but will not grade them; the grade is exclusively the grade of the paper.